 Other plant foods for aging include whole grains, nuts, and seeds.
-Yet superfoods also include some dairy products such as eggs and fish that are plentiful in omega-3 fatty acids, a fat with health benefits.
+Superfoods also include some dairy products, eggs, and fish, which have omega-3 fatty acids, a fat with health benefits.

 Below are 11 of the best foods that support aging.

 - being an antioxidant

 - being vasoprotective, which helps protect blood vessels

 - being anti-inflammatory

 Such effects promote healthy blood glucose, sugar, and metabolic functions, which are processes that convert food to energy and extract nutrients from it.
 They also help reduce the effects of aging on vision and cognition.

 The authors determined that the beneficial nutrients include: